Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 - You can hide the sidebar with the **Close sidebar** button.

 ## Search

-- You can search for messages by clicking the 🔍 button in the sidebar.
+* Click the 🔍 button in the sidebar to search for chat messages.
-- Type a keyword into the input box to find relevant messages.
+* Enter a keyword in the search box to display matching messages.
-- In the search results, you can click on a message to jump to that message in the chat panel.
+* In the results list, select a message to jump directly to its location in the chat panel.

 ## Settings
 - You can change AI connection and user interface settings by clicking the ⚙️ button in the sidebar and selecting **Settings**.